-Commission in ICC Docket No. 13-007713.
+Docket No. 13-007713.
 The Commission extended these policies, including the applicability of the IL-TRM, to the Section 16-111.5B energy efficiency programs in ICC Docket No. 14-058814 and most recently in ICC Docket No. 15-054115, in order to increase certainty for all parties.
 The third edition of the IL-TRM was approved by the Commission in ICC Docket No. 14-018916.
-The fourth edition of the IL-TRM was approved by the Commission in ICC Docket No. 14-018916.
-The fourth edition of the IL-TRM.
-It contains a series of new measures, as well as a series of errata items18 and updates to existing measures that were already present in the first four editions.
+The fourth edition of the IL-TRM was approved by the Commission in ICC Docket No. 15-018717.
+The fifth edition of the IL-TRM was approved by the Commission in ICC Docket No. 16-017118.
+This document represents the sixth edition of the IL-TRM and it applies to Section 8-103B and Section 8-104 energy efficiency programs.
+It contains a series of new measures, as well as a series of errata items19 and updates to existing measures that were already present in the first five editions.
 Like the previous editions, it is a result of an ongoing review process involving the Illinois Commerce Commission (ICC) Staff (Staff or ICC Staff), the Utilities, DCEO, the Evaluators, the SAG TAC, and the SAG.
 VEIC meets with the SAG and/or the TRM TAC at least once each month to create a high level of transparency and vetting in the development of this TRM.